top of page

 Creating a culture of Closeness: Where learning feels like home, and brilliance is nurtured in warmth

 The Soul of a school A school is not merely constructed of walls, schedules, and standards—it is an atmosphere.
-It is something children breathe in .
+It is something children breathe in.
 It whispers to them, long before a lesson begins, who they are allowed to be.
 Some environments feel like winter—sterile, controlled, and distant.
 Others feel like hearth and home—warm, alive, and inviting.
 In one, a child learns to comply.
-In the other, a child learns to belong .
-To create a culture of closeness is to design an educational...
+In the other, a child learns to belong.
+To create a culture of closeness is to design an educational space...

 0